-3.1.2.1.1 Director of Graduate Studies
+3.1.2.1.1 Associate Dean for Research and Graduate Studies

-TThe graduate programs are headed by the Director of Graduate Studies, who is responsible for the overall direction, conduct, governance, organization and assurance of quality in the programs.
-This officer acts as the liaison between program staff and candidates, and is the joint-convener of the Graduate and Research Committee.
-The Director of Graduate Studies is also responsible for recommending applicants to the RUSVM Dean for admission and for monitoring the suitability of candidate projects and supervisors
+The graduate programs are headed by the Associate Dean for Research and Graduate Studies, who is responsible for the overall direction, conduct, governance, organization and assurance of quality in the programs.
+The Associate Dean for Research and Graduate Studies acts as the liaison between program staff and candidates and is the Chair of the Graduate and Research Committee.
+The Associate Dean of Graduate Studies is also responsible for recommending applicants to the RUSVM Dean for admission and for monitoring the suitability of candidate projects and supervisors.